jaikeerthick/clean-card-web/README.md

 # clean-card-web
-A clean card with image, title and a subtitle (customize yourself) with HTMl and CSS only.
+A clean card with image, title and a subtitle (customize yourself) with HTML and CSS only.

 ![alt](https://github.com/jaikeerthick/clean-card-web/blob/main/Screenshot%20(124).png)
 ### Html :